Share LA Times Crossword

 The word puzzles, especially the crossword are very attractive to the elderly, you can see that the old man is quite excited to complete the game and chat and discover the clues.

-History of crossword game ( The original version of LA Times Crossword)
+History of crossword game

 One of the great things about LA Times Crossword puzzles is how challenging they can be.
 No matter how much you practice and study, there’s always going to be that one word or phrase that trips you up.
 In this article, we’ll look at some of the most difficult crossword clues ever to help you become a better solver.
 But before we do, let’s take a quick look at why these clues are so challenging.
 Crosswords have certain qualities that make them especially difficult.
 For example, many of them feature a lot of words in small spaces—the classic “clue in a sentence” problem.
 They also tend to be pretty open-ended—they don’t come with grids or constraints that restrict how many letters or words you need to use.
 This means it can be hard to find good solutions even if the clues aren’t too difficult.
 Finally, most puzzles are based on the principle of clue reading, which is more mental than physical and involves recognizing patterns rather than recalling details.
 Crosswords are no exception; they just happen to have more words and letters than most other puzzles!
 Let's take a look at some of the most challenging clues you'll ever encounter as well as tips for improving your solving skills.